Close Menu

 What are some good places to eat in Shinjuku’s Golden Gai district?

 Golden Gai is known for its eclectic mix of tiny bars and restaurants.
 Some popular options include yakitori stalls, izakayas serving traditional Japanese dishes, and hidden gems offering unique culinary experiences.
-(See Also: Where to Eat in Farmington Nm?
-Top Local Favorites)
+(See Also: Where to Eat Wings in Buffalo Ny?
+Best Local Spots)

 What kind of desserts can I find in Shinjuku?